discountry/discountry.github.io/_posts/2017/2017-03-10-nginx-reverse-proxy.markdown

 date: "2017-03-10 23:55"
 categories: ['tutorial']
 tags: ['linux', 'nginx']
+published: True
 ---

 Today I'll guide you the set up an nginx server to host mirrors for blocked websites.

 So you can visit them freely in restricted areas.

+You'll need a server that can access those blocked websites as well as can be accessed by your local machine.

+If you haven't got one, follow the very first step of [this former tutorial](/tutorials/2016/11/30/ss-bandwagon/).

 <!--more-->